ibm-cloud-docs/AnalyticsEngine/provisioning.md

 ```
 Service provisioning happens asynchronously.
 Successful response just means that the provisioning request has been accepted.
 Service provisioning is considered complete only when the associated cluster is created and is `active`.

 You can also specify the type of Cloud service endpoints for your service instance.
-See [Provisioning an instance with {{site.data.keyword.Bluemix_short}} service endpoints]((/docs/AnalyticsEngine?topic=AnalyticsEngine-service-endpoint-integration).
+See [Provisioning an instance with {{site.data.keyword.Bluemix_short}} service endpoints](/docs/AnalyticsEngine?topic=AnalyticsEngine-service-endpoint-integration).
 {: note}

 ## Provision tracking

-For an overview of how a cluster is provisioned and how to check your cluster provisioning state, see [Track cluster provisioning](/docs/AnalyticsEngine?topic=AnalyticsEngine-track-provisioning).
+For an overview of how a cluster is provisioned and how to check your cluster provisioning state, see [Track cluster provisioning](/docs/AnalyticsEngine?topic=AnalyticsEngine-track-provisioning){: new_window}.

 ## Querying for service provisioning status